-With her I’ve learned that the power struggle is a reality.
-And that sometimes, no matter how much child psychology and positive parenting strategies you use, there is no way to avoid human clash of personalities.
-But along with her I’ve grown up, I’ve matured, and I’ve accepted that the problem is that we are much more alike than different.
+With her, I’ve learned that the power struggle is a reality.
+And that sometimes, no matter how much child psychology and positive parenting strategies you use, there is no way to avoid a human clash of personalities.
+But along with her, I’ve grown up, I’ve matured, and I’ve accepted that the problem is that we are much more alike than different.

 With no one else I’ve lived the sentiment of pride of seeing myself reflected in such a little body and such an impetuous attitude.
 I was born again in her, and avoiding the recount of chromosomes, there is no one else more like than me than she.